ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc - Backup 11-6-2024.md

 Optional / test rules:
 - When drawing the starting hand you may only draw up to 3 from a single deck, & during mulligan you must reveal the cards and redraw from the deck of the same source.
-- When getting cards with exploration abilities you get access to 10 two source locations instead of 5 single source ones.
+- When getting cards with exploration abilities you get access to 10 two source claims instead of 5 single source ones.

 ### Ski Draft (questionable)
 Both players take 10 cards from the top of their deck.
 Each player picks 1 card to keep, then passes the rest to their opponent.
 From pick 2 on, each pick players keep an additional card than the previous pick.
 Continue until all cards are drafted.
 Note: in this draft format, chosen/drafted cards are revealed as they are drafted.